artur-ciocanu/launch.en/help/extension-reference/web/video-tracking-youtube-extension/overview.md

 Use the [”Embed a player using an \<iframe\> tag”](https://developers.google.com/youtube/player_parameters#Manual_IFrame_Embeds) code snippet from the Google developer docs in the HTML of each Web page where a video player is to render.

-This extension, version 2.0.0, supports embedding one or more YouTube videos on a single Web page by inserting an `id` attribute with a unique value in the iframe script tag, and appending `enablejsapi=1` and `rel=0` to the end of the `src` attribute value, if not already included, as such:
+This extension version 2.0.0, supports embedding one or more YouTube videos on a single Web page by inserting an `id` attribute with a unique value in the iframe script tag.
+This is done by appending `enablejsapi=1` and `rel=0` to the end of the `src` attribute value, if it is not already included.
+This is an example of a configured iframe element:

 `<iframe id="player1" width="560" height="315" src="https://www.youtube.com/embed/xpatB77BzYE?enablejsapi=1" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>`

-Please note that this extension is also designed to dynamically check for a unique ID attribute value, like `player1`, whether the `enablejsapi` and `rel` query string parameters exist, and if their expected values are correct.
+This extension is also designed to dynamically check for a unique ID attribute value, like `player1`, regardless of whether the `enablejsapi` and `rel` query string parameters exist and if their expected values are correct.
 As a result, the YouTube script tag can be added to a Web page with or without the `id` attribute and whether the `enablejsapi` and `rel` query string parameters are included or not.

 > [!NOTE]
 >